 SUNSET TOURS OF SOUTH TUFA

 Join a trained naturalist for a free, one-hour walking tour of the world-famous South Tufa grove and learn about Mono Lake's million-year old ecosystem.
 This one-mile walk meets daily during the summer months at 6:00 pm, and are led by interpreters of the Mono Lake Committee.
-Tours are also offered by the Mono Lake Tufa State Reserve and the Mono Basin National Forest Scenic Area at 10 am and 1 pm respectively.
-In the shoulder seasons, guided walks and cross-country ski tours are conducted on Saturdays and Sundays at 1 pm.
+Tours are also offered by the Mono Lake Tufa State Natural Reserve and the Mono Basin National Forest Scenic Area at 10:00am and 1:00pm respectively.
 Click here for a current schedule.

 BOAT TOURS AND BOATING

 Canoe tours and kayak tours are available during the summer months.
 You can also explore the lake with your own boat--but remember, the lake is important bird habitat, it is highly alkaline, there are no fish, and there are many submerged obstacles.
 For these reasons, the most popular watercraft are canoes and kayaks.
 The islands are closed from April 1 to August 1 in order to protect nesting birds.
 The wind comes up suddenly on most summer afternoons creating dangerous conditions--be off the lake by noon and always check the weather forecast in advance.
 Click here for more information about boating on Mono Lake.

 Below are some suggestions for what to do with varying amounts of time in the Mono Basin.
 Of course, there is no substitute for just wandering and exploring, so these suggestions should be taken as ideas—a sample of what your visit could be like.
 Make sure you are dressed properly for the weather and wear a hat, sunscreen, and bring plenty of water.
 In winter, access to some of these areas is limited depending on snow conditions.
 Click here for a seasonal update.